RAMYA-PARSANIA/A-Karismatic-Realm/README.md

 A_Karismatic_Realm

-It is an adventurous game that involve text generation,image generation, audio generation and hand gestures detection using some open-source pre-trained machine learning models.
-We have developed as a part of HackNite'24.
+It is an adventurous game that involves text generation,image generation, audio generation and hand gestures detection using some open-source pre-trained machine learning models.
+We have developed this project as a part of HackNite'24.

 ## Tracks and Contributors